Brand development that increases sales velocity, guaranteed.

 Branding is part art, part science.
 Many intangible elements go into shaping a brand that stands out and brings in the clientele you’re shooting for.
 “Think pieces” about branding elicit many opinions and much debate and leave us finding the concept difficult to quantify.

 This leaves a lot of professionals demanding to know what a brand is simplified.
-When it comes down to it, there’s one word that captures most of it, but if you’re trying to wrap your head around branding beyond the typeset on your business card, you’ll have to strap in for a little bit of the abstract.
+When it comes down to it, there’s one word that captures most of it, but if you’re trying to wrap your head around branding beyond the typeset on your physical or digital business card, you’ll have to strap in for a little bit of the abstract.

 What a Brand Is